 - 3 cups Baby Spinach

-- Shrimp: Melt the Butter in a large skillet over medium-high heat.
-Add the Shrimp and cook on each side for 2 minutes, until they are just cooked through and pink (you’ll probably need to toss them with a spatula a couple of times).
-Remove from the skillet and set aside.
+- Melt the butter in a large skillet over medium-high heat.
+Add the shrimp and cook on each side for 2 minutes, until they are just cooked through and pink.
+Use a slotted spoon to remove them from the skillet, and set them aside.

-- Sauce Part 2: Pour in the White Wine (or broth) and bring to a boil and allow it to reduce to half, about 2 to 4 minutes, and then set the heat to low.
-Add in the Half and Half, Cornstarch plus water mixture, and Parmesan Cheese.
-Stir to combine and season with salt and pepper.
+- Pour in the white wine and bring to a boil and allow it to reduce to half, about 2 to 4 minutes.

-- Sauce Part 3: Place the Sun-Dried Tomatoes, Spinach, Oregano, and Thyme into the skillet and allow the spinach leaves to wilt, stirring occasionally.
-Add the shrimp back to the skillet and let simmer for about 5 minutes.
+- Allow the spinach leaves to wilt before returning the shrimp back to the skillet, let simmer for about 5 more minutes.